-To prepare the Danubio salato (savory bread), start with the dough to be worked directly into the bowl.
+To make the Danubio salato, start by preparing the dough in a bowl.
 Pour the flour, the crambled yeast 1 and add sugar 2, salt and an egg 3.

 Finally pour the milk 4 and start kneading with a fork to mix the ingredients.
 As soon as the mixture begins to develop a consistency, remove the fork and use your hands and add a dash of oil 5.
-When everything starts to congeal, move it to the work surface 6.
+When it starts to harden, move the dough to the work surface 6.

-Work the dough with your hands until a homogeneous mixture is obtained.
-Form a ball 7 and transfer it into a bowl, cover with plastic wrap 8 and let it rise for at least 3 hours.
+Work it with your hands until a homogeneous mixture is obtained.
+Form a ball, 7 place it into a bowl, cover with plastic wrap 8 and let it rise for at least 3 hours.
 You can place the dough to rise in the oven while off, with the light on.
-Once the leavening time has elapsed, the dough will have doubled its volume 9.
+Once the leavening time has elapsed, the dough will have doubled in volume 9.

-In the meantime, chop the prosciutto cotto 10 and dice the cheese 11.
+In the meantime, chop the baked ham 10 and dice the cheese 11.
 Divide the dough in half 12.

 Seal the flaps (16-17) and form a small ball 18.

-Oil an 11 inch (28 cm) diameter baking tray 19, place the balls 20 with the sealed part facing downwards and arranged in a radial pattern along the entire perimeter.
-Cover with wrap 21 and let rise again for 30 minutes.
+Oil an 11-inch (28 cm) diameter baking tray 19, place the balls 20 with the sealed part facing downwards and arranged in a radial pattern along the entire perimeter.
+Cover with plastic wrap 21 and let rise again for 30 minutes.

 In the meantime, preheat the oven to 355° F (180° C) in static mode.
 Mix the yolk with milk 22 to brush the leavened balls 23 and cook them for about 30 minutes in the central part of the oven.
 At the end of cooking, remove from the oven and serve warm 24.

-You can store Danubio salato (savory bread) cooked under a glass cloche or in a food bag for 1-2 days.
-You can freeze the raw savory bread before the second leavening and thaw it in the refrigerator to room temperature before cooking it.
+You can store Danubio salato cooked under a glass cloche or in a food bag for 1-2 days.
+You can freeze the uncooked savory bread before the second leavening and thaw it in the refrigerator to room temperature before cooking it.